Hemakarampuri/gitpractice/README.md

 # gitpractice
-This is a practice repo where i am uploading my daily tasks
+This is a practice repo where i am uploading my daily